 Tour de France in La Rosière : 18th July 2018

-On Wednesday 18th July 2018, La Rosière – Espace San Bernardo will host the finish of the 11th stage of the Tour de France!
+On Wednesday 18th July 2018, La Rosière – Espace San Bernardo has hosted the finish of the 11th stage of the Tour de France!

 La Rosière has never organised a stage finish for this world-famous cycling race before, so we’re pulling out all the stops to host a suitably impressive celebration!
 The announcement was made by Christian Prudhomme, director of the Tour, on Tuesday 17th October during the official unveiling of the route for the 2018 event.
 The crowds will be out in force for this exciting mountain stage, which promises to be one of the key tests of the 2018 Tour de France.